Select highlights in the history of

 2000 • The American Dance Festival receives support for its Landmarks and Landscapers, a two-year celebration of groundbreaking choreographers of modern dance.
 Other grants help construct a Habitat for Humanity home in Durham, and fund a free performance of The Nutcracker at the North Carolina School of the Arts for 1,300 disadvantaged children.

-2001 • Although Biddle Foundation assets decrease by 6.7 percent from the previous year, grants decline by less than 1 percent to $1,151,724, the fifth consecutive year that Foundation grants surpass the million-dollar mark.
+2001 • Although Biddle Foundation assets decrease by more than 6 percent from the previous year, grants decline by less than 1 percent to $1.15 million, the fifth consecutive year that Foundation grants surpass the million-dollar mark.

 2002 • With Foundation support, rheumatology and cardiology researchers in Duke’s Department of Medicine conduct a genetic ascertainment on five generations of the Spaulding family, one of the oldest existing extended families in the United States, for osteoarthritis and early-onset coronary disease.

 2003 • Publications receiving Foundation support this year include Metamorphoses: Memoirs of a Life in Medicine, by Dr. William G. Anlyan, and photodocumentaries of the Roanoke, Tar-Pamlico, and Cape Fear River basins.
 A handful of documentary films are also funded, including Tobacco Money Feeds My Family, Been Rich All My Life and Mana—beyond belief.

 2004 • Founding trustees Mary D.B.T.
 Semans and James H. Semans retire from the Biddle Foundation board.
 Mary Trent Jones is elected chair.
 C. Russell Bryan is elected trustee.